- Degree Overview

 We are particularly interested in receiving applications from persons with a strong commitment to research, scholarly work, and a scientific perspective.
-Previous research experience or the completion of an undergraduate research project is seen as particularly positive.
-We value a broad liberal-science undergraduate education as the foundation for graduate study.
-We take a balanced approach to admission and relative weaknesses in one area may be balanced by strengths in others.
-Prospective applicants are invited to visit the campus and meet with faculty.
-The Clinical Psychology department is committed to creating a diverse learning environment for its students; therefore, persons with disabilities and minorities are encouraged to apply.
+Previous research experience or the completion of an undergraduate research project is seen as particularly positive (but not required).
+We value a broad liberal arts or science-based undergraduate education as the foundation for graduate study.
+We take a balanced approach to admission, and relative weaknesses in one area may be balanced by strengths in others.
+The Clinical Psychology department is committed to creating a diverse learning environment for its students; persons with disabilities and minorities are encouraged to apply.

 Admission to the program is competitive and only under unusual circumstances will students be considered for admission who fail to meet these standards:

 All applicants must have a bachelor's degree from an accredited institution (you do not need a Master's degree to apply).